ibm-garage-cph/devops-plan/02-logging/README.md

 How is the secret mapped into the pods?
 What log files paths can be expected to be harvested?

-How does the actual DaemonSet-declaration look like on the ROKS cluster?
+How does the actual `DaemonSet` declaration look like on the ROKS cluster?
 Where do you find it?

-Can you see the output from the console of one of the logdna pods either on CLI or webconsole?
+Can you see the output from the console of one of the Logdna pods either on CLI or webconsole?

 ### Logdna console
 Now find the same information in the logdna console.